 Triple Talaq, according to the ToI report, has left Muslim women helpless as the divorce phrase is increasingly pronounced over telephone conversation or sent via a text message or an email communication.
 "Men are getting away by using Facebook, SMSes to give talaq to women.
 They have no legal rights and the qazis support them and not us," said Bhopal-based Sadiya Vaquas on its increasing occurrences.

-The qazis, taking advantage of the situation, offer themselves as temporary husbands, Noorjehan Safia Niaz co-founder of BMMA told the ToI, highlighting another accompanying practice called 'nikah halala' -- where a woman to get back to her husband must consummate a second marriage with another man.
+The quazis, taking advantage of the situation, offer themselves as temporary husbands, Noorjehan Safia Niaz co-founder of BMMA told the ToI, highlighting another accompanying practice called 'nikah halala' -- where a woman to get back to her husband must consummate a second marriage with another man.

-Both the practices, leaving Muslim women and their children impoverished with no alimony or financial help, had recently received the Supreme Court's admission of a ban petition by Dehradun-based Shayara Bano -- a divorcee from triple talaq after 13 years of marriage.
+Both the practices, leaving Muslim women and their children impoverished with no alimony or financial help, had recently received the Supreme Court's admission of a ban petition by Dehtadun-based Shayara Bano -- a divorcee from triple talaq after 13 years of marriage.